Mikayla Hinkley

-Mikayla Carolyn Hinkley (born 1 May 1998) is an Australian cricketer who plays as a right-handed batter and occasional right-arm off break bowler for Queensland Fire in the Women's National Cricket League (WNCL) and Brisbane Heat in the Women's Big Bash League (WBBL).
+Mikayla Carolyn Hinkley (born 1 May 1998) is an Australian cricketer who plays as a right-handed batter and occasional right-arm medium bowler for Western Australia in the Women's National Cricket League (WNCL) and Perth Scorchers in the Women's Big Bash League (WBBL).
 She previously played for New South Wales Breakers, making her debut in 2016, before joining Queensland ahead of the 2019–20 WNCL season.
-In the WBBL, she has previously played two seasons for the Sydney Thunder, and one season each for playing for Perth Scorchers and Hobart Hurricanes.
+In the WBBL, she has previously played two seasons for the Sydney Thunder, one season for the Hobart Hurricanes and five seasons with Brisbane Heat.
 She is the first WBBL player to play for 4 clubs since the league's inception in 2015.

-Hinkley has indigenous heritage and identifies as a member of the Kunja people.
+Hinkley has indigenous heritage.
 In November 2018, she was selected as part of the first female Indigenous Sydney Thunder team.
 In the same month, she was named in the Women's Global Development Squad, to play fixtures against WBBL clubs.

+In 2024, Hinkley relocated from Queensland to Western Australia and signed a two-year deal with the Perth Scorchers and Western Australia women's cricket team.